DEFENSIVE COMPUTING FROM OTHER SOURCES

 - Awsome-privacy list on Github by Pluja.
 It is just a list, so of limited value.
 Basically, this is a Santa Claus naughty/nice list.
 No explanations, no dates.

 - Cyber security 101: Protect your privacy from hackers, spies, and the government by Charlie Osborne and Zack Whittaker of ZDNet.
 Very long.
+A stripped down version of this entire website in one article.
 Been around for a couple years, no change log.
 Last updated Dec.
 2020.

 - PrivacyTools.io makes software recommendations.
 However, there is nothing on configuring the software.
-Continually updated.
+They seem to make money from ads on software they recommend.

 - Security Guide by Maciej Cegłowski.
 Very short.
 Last updated April 2019.